 Practical Embedded Linux Device Drivers is designed to give engineers the knowledge and skills to work confidently with all the components of the kernel to successfully develop device drivers.

 Workshops comprise approximately 50% of this 4-day training course, with carefully designed hands-on exercises to reinforce learning.
-The workshops use devices from the 96boards project, which provides a flexible learning environment that can replicate the individual projects attendees are facing.
+The workshops use devices from the 96Boards project, which provides a flexible learning environment that can replicate the individual projects attendees are facing.
+The 96Boards family includes devices from many of the major SoC Vendors, applicable to a wide range of different application contexts.

 Why choose this particular course?